molily/testing-angular/end-to-end-testing.md

 <aside class="margin-note">Chainers</aside>

 `cy.title` returns the page title.
-To be specific, it returns a Cypress **Chainer** that wraps a string.
-A Chainer is an asynchronous wrapper around values, mostly DOM elements but also other values.
+To be specific, it returns a Cypress **Chainer**.
+This is an asynchronous wrapper around an arbitrary value.
+Most of the time, a Chainer wraps DOM elements.
+In the case of `cy.title`, it wraps a string.

 <aside class="margin-note">Assertions</aside>